Adithyagunasekara2000/StyleLab/README.md

 # Online Clothing Shop  - StyleLab

 ## Overview
 This is an online clothing shop developed using PHP.
-The website allows users to browse various collections, including Men’s, Women’s, Kids’, and Bags.
-It also features seasonal offers based on major festivals and events.
+The website allows users to browse various collections, including Men’s, Women’s clothes.

 ## Features
 - **Home Page:** Displays featured collections and seasonal offers.